 - Meaningful involvement of students in the internal democratic processes of schools

 - The provision of safe walking and cycling routes and free public transport for children and young people while still at school or further education

 - The limitation of further university development to areas such as Peasedown St John and Radstock to provide much-needed jobs and relieve the pressure on the city and the Green Belt.

 We believe that:

-We believe all children should be educated in local schools with their peers.
+- all children should be educated in local schools with their peers.
 We would therefore transfer the primary sections of special schools to smaller units located in primary schools initially, extending to secondary schools where possible.
 This would both free up money to extend the children's education and also offer more chances for educating all children together.